UCCSCS3300/iteration3/part1.md

 $ git clone https://github.com/{YOURGITHUBUSERNAME}/{YOURREPONAME}.git # Replace YOURGITHUBUSERNAME with your github username and replace YOURREPONAME with the name of your repo.
 $ cd YOURREPONAME
 ```
-Now that you have repo cloned from GitHub.
-CD into `YOURREPONAME`.

 After you are in your `YOURREPONAME` directory.
 Run `rails new .` This command will install a new Ruby on Rails application in the current directory.